Friday, October 28, 2011

 What happens however when no one committees the system, and it basically collapses underneath the nose of the entire e-board?
 Lets leave out Communications and Budget Committee because they probably deserve their own posts.
 Where has been the progress of the circle shuttle system been?
 Where has the sustainability issue progress too recently?
 Where is the SGA relationship with the President Rochon or even Provost Roundtree or any of the deans? (beside our SBPresident's relationship with them?
 There are dozens of issues that have gone unnoticed this year, and the SGA is OK to let this just fall by the waist side.
 There are senators who chair committees all by themselves.
 There are members in committees who have no clue what their group does, when they meet (if at all) and what to update the rest of the SGA about.
 It is sad really.

-There are reports that during SGA meetings that committee updates last few moments and mostly consist of members saying that their group met or didn't and did not have anything pertinent to share.
+e.
 The reports go further and say that during open agenda it takes substantially longer for senators to share upcoming events for other causes and openly advertise to the group.
 It is sad.
 Gone seems the day when SGA meetings would last until nearly midnight, because that is how long it would take to go over all the issues, and engage in serious debate.
 There is no commitment and even when there are sparks of interest or passion on a subject, the timbers are quickly extinguished by the chairperson... in the interest of time.
 The most damaging statement that can be said during a meeting.
 Do you think Jefferson turned to Adams during the Constitutional Convention debate about the First Amendment and uttered that phrase and ended the debate?
 It is silly to even consider, but how many debates have been squelched because of that utterance is unknowable.
 It just goes to further the claim that no one gives a damn.
 There is more to say, but it will have to wait for another day (what a rhyme?)
 Be safe and be well.
 1